India’s Bio-economy Opportunities Service from Biobiz – Click to See All Opportunities

 4. Other Applications

-• Syngas production: Biomass gasification can generate syngas, a mixture of gases, which can be utilized for various purposes, including producing synthetic fuels or chemicals.
+• Syngas production: An advanced form of biomass gasification can generate syngas, a mixture of gases, which can be utilized for various purposes, including producing synthetic fuels or chemicals.

 • Example: Chanderpur Works (Haryana): Develops biomass gasifiers for syngas production, used for synthetic fuel and chemical manufacturing.